NBAlexis/CudaLatticeGauge/README.md

 =================== All ==========================

-Note: It is necessary to update the drivers!
+Note: It is necessary to update the drivers for graphic card to support CUDA 10!

 =================== WIN8 =========================